-No fewer Indians dead for today’s cowboys being bi-curious, Bourdain’s interview questions of local denizens are always lower-div clichés, three steps short of poignance and five steps beyond real engagement.
+No fewer Indians dead for today’s cowboys being bi-curious, Bourdain’s interview questions of local denizens are always undergrad clichés, three steps short of poignance and five steps beyond real engagement.
 In the end, I didn’t know what to do about all the poverty I saw, but I sure ate good while I felt bad about it.
 He’ll use your history as a prompt for glib establishment tautologies, your city as a backdrop for a trustfund odyssey journal entry, the most hackneyed stereotypes about your culture and a dozen words of your language for a thin veneer of erudition between fits of sleep apnea brought on by the dreadful exertion of deciphering your pitifully accented ESL.
-The jingling in his pocket plays to local mercenaries, airtime whores and the shucking bourgeois sleeper cells that furnish him obsequious Squantos and Queequegs for guides, but never to the salt of the earth, whose testimonies he’s happy to peddle wistfully through an interpreter, but who lack the truly ground-down sense of thrift and proportion his handlers have in mind for them.
+The jingling in his pocket plays to local mercenaries, airtime whores and the shucking bourgeois sleeper cells that furnish him obsequious Squantos and Queequegs for guides, but never to the peasants, whose testimonies he’s happy to peddle wistfully through an interpreter, but who lack the venality—the truly ground-down sense of thrift and proportion—that his handlers have in mind for them.

 One can well suppose how this sausage gets packaged—A: Hey Pepe, who’s the gringo?
 B: Pipe the fuck down and put on a shit eating grin, will ya?
 Can’t you see he’s being followed by cameras?
 Which are as good as apostles, or Angles of the Lord; on whose shoulders they alight separates hip from square, living from dead, but they can only lead you if you want to be led.
 This week, we’re here with the guy who’s been doing the thing that speaks so poignantly to the universal Us and where We’re all going….
 Well why in the hell didn’t they put him on TV years before?
 And isn’t that universal We just the old, royal one?
 This isn’t a two-way street, after all.
 You’re telling us what to care about.